dankoc/Rdbn/README.md

 * Advanced training features such as momentum-accelerated learning, and L2 regularization.
 * Parallel processing on UNIX-based systems using pthreads.

-Rdbn was written quickly, and is still actively undergoing testing and optimization.
-When I'm confident that the package is reasonably bug-free, it will be submitted to CRAN.
+Rdbn was written quickly (for educational reasons), and is still actively undergoing testing and optimization.
+When I'm confident that the package is reasonably bug-free, it will be submitted to CRAN (possibly being partially re-written to incorporate faster linear algebra libraries).

 Installing
 ----------